jtownson/swakka/readme.md

         }],
 ```

+Note, _PathParameter_ does not support Optional values.
+Nor does Swagger/OpenAPI.
+If you have a case where
+a URL makes sense both with and without some part of the path, you should *define two endpoints*.

 ### Other types of parameters

 The sorts of parameters you can define in Swakka are the same as those defined in the Swagger specification.
 Namely,
 QueryParameter[T], PathParameter[T], HeaderParamter[T] and BodyParameter[T].

-QueryParameter, PathParameter and HeaderParameter all work in exactly the same way.
+QueryParameter, PathParameter and HeaderParameter all work in the same way.
 Note that Swagger limits the type T to
 the following
 * String
 * Float